 Those who require such a letter should contact the Curriculum and Assessment Policy unit at

 The Department of Education when processing your data or that of your child adheres to the principles of transparency, accountability and security of the General Data Protection Regulation.
 This Department has put in place appropriate technical and organisational measures in order to ensure – and to be able to demonstrate – that our processing of your personal data is in compliance with the higher standards of the General Data Protection Regulation (GDPR), having regard to the nature, scope, context and purposes of the processing and the risks of varying likelihood and severity that might arise therefrom for the rights and freedoms of individuals.

 Accountability - Data Protection Policy

-The Department’s Data Protection Policy sets out the steps to be taken by the Department of Education and Skills when processing personal data.
+The Department’s Data Protection Policy sets out the steps to be taken by the Department of Education when processing personal data.

 Accountability - Data Subjects' Rights

 The GDPR provides the following rights for individuals:

 - The right to erasure/right to be forgotten